eosphoros-ai/DB-GPT/docs/docs/agents/custom_agents.md

 ### Binding Action to Agent

-After the development and definition of agent and cction are completed, bind the action to the corresponding agent.
+After the development and definition of agent and action are completed, bind the action to the corresponding agent.

 ```python